zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Fixed**:

 - Fixed the error message that popped up when accessing a profile from Favorites.
+- Fixed the issue that prevented the ALlocate Like feature from working correctly.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).